gitgovernance/monorepo/packages/core/README.md

 - **Store**: 26 tests (generic CRUD for all record types)
 - **Crypto**: 23 tests (signatures + checksums for all 7 record types)
 - **ConfigManager**: 20 tests (configuration + session state + project utilities)
+- **IndexerAdapter**: 5 tests (cache generation, validation, and retrieval)
 - **Utils**: 10 tests (ID generation utilities)
-- **Integration**: 18 tests (cross-module validation)
+- **Integration**: 74 tests (cross-module validation)

 ## 🔮 Roadmap

-### Next: CLI Integration & Polish

-- CLI init command integration with ProjectAdapter
-- Real adapter integration tests (replace mocks with actual adapters)
-- IndexerModule for local cache optimization
-- Performance benchmarking with enterprise datasets
-- ConfigManager write methods (architectural improvement)
+### Next Steps

+- **Git Adapter**: Development of a low-level adapter for direct Git operations.
+- **Platform Adapters**: Integration with platform-specific features (e.g., GitHub Adapter).
+- **Advanced Validation**: Creation of `lint` and `audit` modules for structural and protocol validation.

 ### Recently Completed

-- ✅ **ProjectAdapter**: Complete implementation with 3-adapter orchestration (Blueprint 9.6/10 → Implementation → 18 tests)
-- ✅ **BacklogAdapter**: Complete implementation with event-driven coordination (Blueprint 10.0/10 → Implementation → 33 tests)
-- ✅ **MetricsAdapter**: Complete calculation engine with Tier 1+2 functions (Blueprint 10.0/10 → Implementation → 32 tests)
-- ✅ **ChangelogAdapter**: Complete implementation with conditional validation (Blueprint 10.0/10 → Implementation → 31 tests)
-- ✅ **ExecutionAdapter**: Complete implementation with perfect traceability (Blueprint 10.0/10 → Implementation → 13 tests)
-- ✅ **FeedbackAdapter**: Complete implementation with dual event emission (Blueprint 10.0/10 → Implementation → 15 tests)

-## 📚 Documentation

-- **[Protocol Specs](./src/schemas/)**: Canonical schemas and rules

-## 🤝 Contributing

-This package follows **a protocol-first approach**.
-Every feature must:

-1. Have a corresponding specification (blueprint) in `specs/`
-2. Include comprehensive tests with EARS references
-3. Follow the established architectural patterns
-4. Pass TypeScript strict compilation
-5. Update relevant documentation

-See [CONTRIBUTING.md](../../CONTRIBUTING.md) for detailed guidelines.
+- ✅ **Complete Adapter Ecosystem**: All 9 core adapters for the foundational domains have been implemented and tested.
+- ✅ **IndexerAdapter**: A dedicated module for local cache optimization to enhance performance is now available.
+- ✅ **EventBusModule**: The foundational event-driven architecture is in place, enabling decoupled communication between modules.
+- ✅ **ProjectAdapter**: The project initialization and orchestration logic is fully functional.
+- ✅ **DiagramGenerator Module**: Automatic Mermaid diagram generation with deduplication, data quality warnings, and advanced filtering.
+- ✅ **Schema Generation Pipeline**: Complete YAML→JSON→TypeScript build-time transformation with automatic synchronization.

 ---